ClusterlessHQ/clusterless-aws-examples/python-batch/README.md

 ## Full Deployment

-This deploys the whole project.
+This deploys the whole project:

 ```
 cd ..